bowdenk7/typescript-azure-function-sample/README.md

 # sublime-typescript-scraper
-This repo contains a script to scrape TypeScript plugin usage data from packageControl.io
+This repo contains an azure function that scrapes cat adoption data off petango.

 # Setup
 - Make sure you have Node.js installed
 - `npm install` to grab dependencies

 # Run
-- `node scrape.js`
+- `cmd + shift + b` from VS Code to build
+- `F5` to launch local function runtime

 Note - This requires an internet connection.